 We charged our electronics (camera batteries, phone, etc) whenever we could – normally every day we found a place to charge even if it was for a little while at a restaurant going through a village.
 But obviously, if you are camping, charging opportunities are difficult and you’ll want to conserve or have a backup plan.

 All of the pansiyons had ways to charge electronics.

 Is there water available on the trail?

 The book we were using did mention water stops – but honestly, they weren’t accurate.
 To be safe – you always want to make sure you have enough water for the day’s hike – or multi-day hike.
 There are many little wells and spouts where you can get good drinking water – but their availability is not always reliable.
 I normally carried 3 to 4L with me a day and tried to conserve and fill up whenever I could in villages or at rural wells.

 What’s the best time of year to hike?

 The summer months are very hot and I wouldn’t recommend hiking then.

-We hiked in mid October to mid November to try to not be in the super heat of the summer.
-This was a great time to hike climate wise – however, many things closed in the fall when we went as the tourist season was finished so it was a bit harder to find places to sleep and eat.
+We hiked from mid-October to mid-November to try to not be in the superheat of the summer.
+This was a great time to hike climate-wise – however, many things closed in the fall when we went as the tourist season was finished so it was a bit harder to find places to sleep and eat.
 But the tradeoff was it was much cooler and that was worth it.
 One other thing to note about hiking in the fall is the days are short, so plan your route with that in mind.

-Myra, Olympos, Phaselis were all right along the trail and the most impressive.
-In fact the trail went through the middle of them.
-Plus – you see so many old ruins and sarcophagi’s along the trail daily.
+Myra, Olympos, and Phaselis were all right along the trail and the most impressive.
+In fact, the trail went through the middle of them.
+Plus – you see so many old ruins and sarcophagi along the trail daily.